 Module 3 focuses on the parts of the Income Tax Act that apply to companies.
 The first two parts introduce the attributes of a company and the scope of Singapore taxation that a company is subject to.
-Parts three to ten focus on the topics covered in Module 2 in their application to a company.
-Parts eleven to fourteen cover the other types of schemes available to a company.
+Parts three to eleven focus on the topics covered in Module 2 in their application to a company.
+Parts twelve to seventeen cover the other types of schemes available to a company.
 The remaining parts provide examples of tax computations and a discussion of some business activities that are subject to specific provisions and regulations and the obligations of a company in relation to its tax affairs.

 - Attributes of a company

 - Assessable income

 - Research and development allowance (YA2010 to 2016)

 - Cash grant for research and development expenditure for start-up company (YA2009 to 2013)